MC-Spraint/DSA-IN_TS-2024/interview_prep/Important_Interview_Questions(L1)/nodejs.questions.md

 #### [7] What is concurrency in NodeJs and how is it achieved?

 Concurrency refers to the ability of the runtime environment to handle multiple tasks **simultaneously**.
-Node.js is inherently single-threaded, meaning it processes JavaScript code using a single main thread.
-However, Node.js achieves concurrency through **non-blocking I/O operations** and **event-driven architecture**, rather than traditional multi-threading.
+Node.js achieves concurrency through **non-blocking I/O operations** and **event-driven architecture**, rather than traditional multi-threading, despite being inheritentlty single threaded.

 #### [8] How NodeJs becomes asynchronous